PurpleBored/PurpleBored/README.md

 - Threema: VJDX9X66
 - Signal: alek.69

 *If you want to use email please use PGP!
-You can get my public PGP key from the file named "pgp"
+You can get my public PGP key from [here!](https://purplebored.pl/pgp.html)